wmcbrine/hmeforpython/README.txt

 Changes
 -------

+0.12 --  Barred effects and animate from all non-S3/HD TiVos running 9.1
+         or 9.3.
+This may be overbroad, but I can't confirm that any S2's can handle these apps with 9.x.

+         Made some things "private", so they won't be imported by "from hme import *".

+         Added ".pyo" to the list of file types not to send.

+         In the picture viewer, shuffle the pictures instead of sorting them; also, check not only for a valid directory, but for one containing pictures.

+         Miscellaneous internal reworking and simplification.

+         Tested under more versions.

+         Typo: had "LPGL" instead of "LGPL".

 0.11  -- Added a simple slideshow Picture Viewer to the included apps.
          It depends on the Python Imaging Library, and you'll have to